OR WAIT null SECS

 These are exciting times for crisis care.
 Carpe diem!

-Dr Balfour is the chief of quality and clinical innovation at Connections Health Solutions and an associate professor of psychiatry at the University of Arizona.
+Dr Balfour is chief clinical quality officer at Connections Health Solutions, a leading innovator in behavioral health crisis care that emphasizes treatment in the least restrictive setting with improved quality and reduced hospital admissions.
+She is also an associate professor of psychiatry at the University of Arizona.
 She is a coauthor of the report, Roadmap to the Ideal Crisis System: Essential Elements, Measurable Standards and Best Practices for Behavioral Health Crisis Response.
+Learn more about the Connections Health Solutions model of care by visiting their website.

 1. Saleh AZ, Appelbaum PS, Liu X, et al. Deaths of people with mental illness during interactions with law enforcement.
 Int J Law Psychiatry.
 2018;58:110-116.